openlab-at-city-tech/openlab/wp-content/plugins/query-monitor/readme.txt

 * More style resetting for compatibility with Twenty Twenty.
 * Avoid a division by zero when cache hits is 0.
 * Switch to (mostly) CSS for the child menu item marker.

-### 3.3.7 ###

-* Expose instances where a requested template part was not loaded.
-* Update the docs for multiple `wpdb` instances.
-* Various accessibility improvements.
-* Remove the RDBMS info as it's not at all reliable.